IN SITU | 2016-2026

 WAVES NEVER STOP CROSSING BORDERS | 2019

-This video was made on 30th October 2019, on a Folkestone beach in the United Kingdom.
-This date was the eve of the day that the UK was due to leave the European Union.
-The third rescheduled date thus far, but the date of the exit was eventually postponed until 31st January 2020.
+This video was made on 30th October 2019 on a beach in Folkestone, United Kingdom.
+It was the day before the UK was due to leave the European Union.
+This was the third postponed date at that time, but the withdrawal was ultimately delayed until 31st January 2020.
 The reading direction of the sentence WAVES NEVER STOP CROSSING BORDERS is oriented towards France.
-This sentence evokes Brexit, but it also talks about all the borders that thousands of people are prohibited from crossing daily.
+This sentence evokes Brexit, but it also speaks of all the borders that thousands of people are forbidden to cross every day.

 Intervention in situ, spray paint / video, 13'25".